alexhepburn/proper-losses-paper/README.md

 ## Prerequesites
 You will need :
-pytorch (if you don't have a GPU you need to remove all the .cuda() commands on the pytorch variables) torchvision scikit-learn
+pytorch (if you don't have a GPU you need to remove all the .cuda() commands on the pytorch variables), torchvision, scikit-learn,
-CostCla
+CostCla,
-Pandas
+Pandas,

 You will also need the files of the datasets used.
 For German Credit case study : https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)